huaweicloud/terraform-provider-huaweicloud/docs/resources/modelarts_dataset.md

 The `data_source` block supports:

-* `data_type` - (Required, Int, ForceNew) Specifies the type of data source.
+* `data_type` - (Optional, Int, ForceNew) Specifies the type of data source.
 The options are as follows:
   + **0**: OBS.
   + **1**: GaussDB(DWS).
   + **2**: DLI.
   + **4**: MRS.

+ Default value is 0.
 Changing this parameter will create a new resource.

 * `path` - (Optional, String, ForceNew) Specifies the OBS path when `data_type` is `0` or the hdsf path when `data_type` is `4`.
 All the file in this directory and subdirectories will be which be imported